 Above all, you'll get confirmation that teaching your child at home really works.

 Let's start with my story to give you some reassurance.

-My homeschool son is now at the University of Oxford, ranked the world's top University in a recent rankings survey.
+My homeschool son William graduated suma cum laude with a First Class degree from the University of Oxford, ranked the world's top University in a recent rankings survey.